punit15sharma/Modules/README.md

 # Modules

-Modules is a Python package for analyzing electrical tests of modules for the ITk Strips project.
+Modules is a Python package for analyzing electrical tests of modules for the ITk Barrel Strip project.
 It can plot gain, input noise, and output noise as one-dimensional distributions or graphs versus channel number.
 It can overlay plots of separate electrical tests to allow for comparisons across modules, production sites, or any other specified grouping.

 ## Usage